Shivam2906-ui/Restaurant-Explorer/README.md

-# Getting Started with Create React App
+### Prerequisites

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Before you begin, ensure you have met the following requirements:

-Install CORS extension in your Web browser.
+- Node.js and npm installed on your development machine.

-## Available Scripts
+- Install CORS extension in your Web browser.

-In the project directory, you can run:
+After that In the project directory, you can run:

 ### `npm install`